 If you’re in the market for life insurance, or already have it, you don’t need to be told that proper coverage is an important pillar of personal finance, providing much-needed protection for those who depend on you.
-But with all the coverage options available, and costly errors common, it might just help to explore some of the biggest mistakes people make when purchasing policies of their own — from waiting too long to buy, to getting the wrong type of coverage, to being underinsured.
+But with all the coverage options available, and costly errors common, it might just help to explore some of the biggest mistakes people make when purchasing policies of their own.
+These can include:

 “Mistakes happen all the time,” said Todd Novelli, a financial professional at Novelli Financial Network in Pittsburgh, Pennsylvania, in an interview.
 “A lot of times people come to me with preconceived notions about the life insurance products they think they need, but it’s not necessarily what’s right for them.”

 Perhaps the most common mistake, when it comes to buying life insurance, is waiting too long to buy.

 Indeed, young people with competing financial priorities often delay the purchase of life insurance until they have kids, which may be in their mid- to late-30s.
 But age is one of the biggest factors that affects premiums.
 Generally, the younger you are, the cheaper your insurance will be.

 By holding out, you also run the risk of developing a serious health condition before you buy, which would render future premiums far more expensive, or leave you uninsurable.

 “The cost of insurance is a common excuse because everything else in our lives seems more important at the time, but successful people buy life insurance—bottom line,” said Novelli.
 “They buy term insurance for their families when they’re 30 or 40 and then they buy more, usually permanent insurance, when they’re 50 or 60 because that can be leveraged to meet other financial goals.”